Modern AI and automation tools give us a wide range of options for making our workday easier.

 Now you can ask ChatGPT to handle tasks that used to require jumping between apps, copying data, and remembering where you left off.
 The same setup works with Claude – our guide on connecting Zapier MCP to Claude walks through each step.

 Want to build automations that run without you asking?
-The XRay blog has hundreds of tutorials on Zapier, n8n, and other automation platforms.
+The XRAY blog has hundreds of tutorials on Zapier, n8n, and other automation platforms.
 Every guide is practical, tested, and designed to save you actual time.